 The court’s ruling reveals that it considered the following as deficiencies in Poehling’s testimony:

-None of the articles cited by Poehling were based on controlled, randomized epidemiological studies of human beings (though, such studies would be unethical in this context);
+None of the articles cited by Poehling were based on controlled, randomized epidemiological studies of human beings (though such studies would be unethical in this context);

 He did not describe the “background risk” of acquiring chondrolysis (background risk is the risk of losing cartilage absent exposure to the pain pump); and

-He relies too much on a temporal argument, that the pump must have injured the cartilage, because there were no other possible causes.
+He relies too much on a temporal argument, that the pump must have injured the cartilage because there were no other possible causes.

 Basically, this boils down to one fundamental problem with Dr. Poehling’s testimony—he relied too much on articles that did not “go the distance.”
 The main article relied on was the Hansen/Beck article, which did not do a rigorous statistical analysis of the conclusion that 63% of patients who received pain pumps lost cartilage.
-That was the first article to mention an association between the pumps and cartilage loss, so it is not surprising that it was not completely persuasive to the court.
+That was the first article to mention an association between the pumps and cartilage loss, so it is not surprising that it was not persuasive to the court.
 Additionally, Poehling couldn’t explain why 37% of patients did not lose cartilage—in his deposition testimony, he just chalked it up to unknown physical differences.

-As for the background risk, there are numerous articles that describe the causes of chondrolysis—Poehling should have identified each of them in turn, and discussed their incidence rate.
+As for the background risk, there are many articles that describe the causes of chondrolysis—Poehling should have identified each of them in turn, and discussed their incidence rate.
 These risks include specific types of infection, age, thermal energy, and specific other chemicals—all of which can be excluded in any decent pain pump case.

 Finally, the temporal argument is not firmly rooted in scientific methodology.